hillerlab/CESAR/README.md

 # CESAR

 **_Please use our new [CESAR 2.0](https://github.com/hillerlab/CESAR2.0) instead of this first implementation in python.
-CESAR 2.0 is much faster, much more memory-efficient, has a higher accuracy in annotating exons and new features such as aligning entire multi-exon genes._**
+CESAR 2.0 is much faster, much more memory-efficient, has a higher accuracy in annotating exons and new features such as aligning entire multi-exon genes.
+CESAR 2.0 also provides a workflow to apply the method genome-wide to many species._**

 =====================================